 The key phrase is "substantially assist or replace."
 If a human decision-maker reviews AI-generated scores or rankings as a significant factor in hiring, that tool is likely an AEDT.

-Start by mapping out every tool that touches candidate evaluation.
-This includes tools you built in-house and tools provided by vendors.
 Many companies are surprised to find AEDTs embedded in applicant tracking systems, recruitment marketing platforms, or assessment providers they assumed were purely manual.

 What to document for each tool: